Yuji1702/Yuji1702/README.md

 - 💞️ I’m looking to collaborate on different projects regarding Cyber Security and AIML
 - 📫 Contact Me on my mail :-  dhruvaeron570@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have been on a 3 E-Sports Team and currently focusing on my youtube with learning about cyber-security

 - Looking for a good internship to learn cyber security practices <3

 <!---